SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

 ## Tune your ranking model with rank features
 <a name="sp15_rank_features"> </a>

 Rank features work like tuning dials for a ranking model.
-The following sections describe the rank features that are available in the default SharePoint Server 2013 ranking model and how they contribute to relevance rank calculation.
+The following sections describe the rank features that are available in the default SharePoint ranking model and how they contribute to relevance rank calculation.